What Is A Service Dog?

 it makes it much easier to ensure your rights are respected.
 Many disabilities are not visibly apparent, and many service dogs help in ways that are not immediately obvious.
 Registration gives you the peace of mind of being able to pull out an ID card and show it to whoever is barring you access.
 Getting a service dog vest

 and a tag provides visible proof that your dog is a service animal and can prevent people from giving you trouble in the first place.

 How Can I Register My Service Dog?

 Registering your service dog is fast and easy when you register your dog with USA Service Dogs.
 Just choose which registration kit

 you’d like and provide us with some basic info like you and your dog’s names and what your condition is.
-Your registration with USA Service Dogs is 100% compliant, is valid for the lifetime of your dog, and can be looked up anytime, anywhere.
+Your registration with USA Service Dogs is valid for the lifetime of your dog, and can be looked up anytime, anywhere.
 Register your service dog now

 and join the over 20,000 satisfied dog owners who have given us 5-star reviews!